Small group fellowships

 How to Start an OCF Small Group

 For those who have never led a small group, the prospect of starting such an endeavor might appear daunting and overwhelming given the busy lifestyle of those in the military.
 However, starting an OCF local fellowship is very easy.
-You have already overcome the greatest hurdle we commonly encounter-finding someone who will take the initiative.
+You have already overcome the greatest hurdle we commonly encounter—finding someone who will take the initiative.
 We often say that all it takes to start an OCF group is one person who will say, “Hey!
 My house, Tuesday, 7 o’clock.
 Bring your Bible!”
 Many a successful OCF group has started with just those simple words.
-Once your group is established, let the OCF Home Office know you have a new group started (303-761-1984), or fill out the form.
+Below, you’ll find some resources to help you get started.
+If you have questions, don’t hesitate to contact us.

 Before the First Meeting